Higher Tate traces of Chow motives: Tate trace and initial motives

-In view of this example, we call a motive $M\in\RM{F}{\Lambda}$ isotropic if it has non-trivial Tate trace and anisotropic otherwise.
-By the Krull-Schmidt property, $M$ decomposes in a unique way as $M=\Tr(M)+M_{an}$ for some anisotropic motive $M_{an}$ called the anisotropic part of $M$, and uniquely defined up to isomorphism.
-Therefore, the Tate trace of a motive measures its splitting. \begin{ex} Let $A$ be an $F$-central simple algebra endowed with an orthogonal involution $\sigma$.
+By the Krull-Schmidt property, $M$ decomposes in a unique way as $M=\Tr(M)+M_{an}$ for some anisotropic motive $M_{an}$ uniquely defined up to isomorphism, called the anisotropic part of $M$.
+The Tate trace of a motive measures its splitting. \begin{ex} Assume $F$ has characteristic different from $2$ and let $A$ be an $F$-central simple algebra endowed with an orthogonal involution $\sigma$.
 The Witt index $i_w(\sigma)$ of the involution $\sigma$ is the reduced dimension of a maximal isotropic right ideal in $A$~\cite[\S 6.A]{KMRT}.
 The variety of isotropic right ideals of reduced dimension $1$ is called the involution variety and denoted by $X_\sigma$.
 It is a $\PGO^+(A,\sigma)$-projective homogeneous variety, hence $M(X_\sigma)\in\RM{F}{\mz/2\mz}$.
 We claim that its Tate trace is given by